 In IVIG, antibodies from healthy people are injected into a vein, usually in your forearm.
 It can slow your body’s immune system.
 Many people show improvement in their symptoms in 3 to 5 days after this treatment, and it can last up to 6 weeks.
 IVIG can be repeated as often as once a month.

 Side effects include headache, muscle aches, a rapid heartbeat, and high blood pressure, but these may be caused by the injection rather than the medication.
 Researchers are testing to see if injections of the solution under the skin, rather than intravenously, are as effective.
 That could lessen the side effects.

 IVIG can be expensive, and in some areas, there’s limited availability of the medicine.

 If your symptoms don’t improve from these treatments, or if you have multiple relapses or side effects that are unmanageable for you, there are other treatment possibilities:

 Your doctor may prescribe more drugs that slow your immune system.
-These include azathioprine (Imuran), cyclophosphamide (Cytoxan), cyclosporine (Sandimmune), mycophenolate (CellCept), and tacrolimus.
+The most commonly used drugs are azathioprine (Imuran) and cyclophosphamide (Cytoxan).
+Other options your doctor may consider are cyclosporine (Sandimmune), etanercept (Enbrel), methotrexate (Otrexup,Rheumatrex), mycophenolate (CellCept), and tacrolimus (Progaf).

 Monoclonal Antibodies (MABs)